Updated: Dec 14, 2022

-In 1963, SOC won its District 6-A championship and was touted as the team to win "state."
-After all, the four-sport dynamo and future NFL star Mike Livingston was SOC's quarterback, and he played a mean defensive game too.
-The team's other captain was a rectangular block of muscle called Larry Haning, who could knock down just about any human.
-But just days before SOC's regional playoff against Fort Worth's Paschal High School, President John F. Kennedy was assassinated in Dallas.
-As a result, the playoff game was postponed for a week, which put our football team at a huge emotional disadvantage.
-Due to the shock, grief, and shame that Dallas residents felt over President Kennedy's assassination, our boys' spirits were so low, there was no way they could pull out a win.
+In 1963, SOC won the 6-AAAA "city championship" and was touted as the team to win "state."
+After all, the four-sport dynamo and future NFL star, Mike Livingston, was SOC's quarterback, and he played a mean defensive game too.
+SOC's other captain was a rectangular block of muscle called Larry Haning, who could knock down just about any human.
+But just days before SOC's playoff game against Fort Worth's Paschal High School, then President John F. Kennedy was assassinated in Dallas.
+As a result, the game was postponed for a week.
+This put SOC's football team at a huge emotional disadvantage.
+Due to the shock, grief, and shame that Dallas residents felt over President Kennedy's assassination, our school's collective spirits were so low, we could not summon the confidence to pull out a win.

-As I marched on the field in my gold satin drill team costume, I remember the anger I felt when I heard some Paschal fans shout that we were "Kennedy-Killers."
-With that kind of verbal abuse, our drill team, our band, and our football players were too full of shame, injustice, or grief to perform as confidently as we had all season.
-And so, we lost that crucial regional playoff game.
+As I marched on-field at halftime in my gold-satin drill team costume, I remember the anger I felt when some Paschal High fans shouted that we were "Kennedy-Killers."
+With that kind of verbal abuse, our drill team, our band, and our football players were too distracted, angry, shocked, or full of grief to perform as strongly as we had all season.
+So, we lost that crucial playoff game.
 To this day I blame the loss on the tragedy surrounding President Kennedy's death.

 On the opposite side of the stadium today, I could see that Liberty Hill's students and fans were predominately White, although I did spot several students from other races and was glad to see that mix.
-But even an announcer made a point to say that SOC's win today was more about the South Oak Cliff community than just a football game.
-I'm not sure what he meant, but the team's big win should give a boost to a community that often receives a bum rap and did so even back in our day.
+An announcer stated that SOC's win was more about the South Oak Cliff community than merely a high school football game.
+I nodded in hope that the team's big win will help boost a community that often receives a bum rap and did so even back in our day.
 At that time, anyone who lived south of the Trinity River was somehow considered "less than" to the more well-heeled populations on the north side.

-I don't know if today's SOC students and families are aware of the school's history as an almost all-White high school, and of our year as 6-A District Champs.
-But I wrote this post because I wanted them to know there was a whole bunch of old White SOC grads cheering as loudly and proudly for SOC-High as we did for our 1963-64 Golden Bears.
+I don't know if today's SOC students and families are aware of the school's history as an all-White high school, and of our year as 6-AAAA Champs.
+But I wrote this post because I wanted them to know there were a whole lot of us old White SOC grads cheering as loudly and proudly for SOC-High as we did for our 1963-64 Golden Bears.
 Only this time, our team won.

 White, Black, Hispanic, Asian, whatever ... for us, our school will be SOC-High Forever.

-And here's the official DISD letter showing the '63-'64 team names in the photo above.
+Below is the official DISD letter showing the 1963 6-AAAA champions shown in the photo above.
 Photo and letter courtesy of '64 grad Shannon Morehouse, with many thanks.